Eldon Square bus station

 Eldon Square Bus Station is one of two bus stations serving Newcastle City Centre.
-It is owned by Newcastle City Council and is managed by Nexus.
-The new glass-roofed bus station was built adjacent to the old bus station, on a former access road, and is accessible via the new mall.
+It is owned by Newcastle City Council and is managed by Tyne and Wear PTE.
+The current glass-roofed bus station was built adjacent to the former, and is accessible via the mall.

 It is located in the Haymarket area of the city centre, a short walk from Newcastle University and Northumbria University.
-It offers a connection with services from Haymarket Bus Station and Haymarket Metro Station.
+It offers a connection with services from Haymarket bus station and Haymarket Metro Station.
 It is attached to, and accessible from Eldon Square Shopping Centre, which links the bus station with the Northumberland Street and Monument areas of the city.

 History

 The present bus station opened in March 2007, replacing a previous bus station, located below the shopping centre, which has now been converted into a service area and new mall.

 Stands and services

-The station has ten bus stands, nine for departures (stand A to J), and an additional alighting point (stand K).
-The bus stands at Haymarket Bus Station continue the lettering sequence (stand L to Y).
+The station has ten bus stands, nine for departures (stands A to J), and an additional alighting point (stand K).
+The bus stands at Haymarket continue the lettering sequence (stands L to Y).
 Each bus stand has ten seats, real-time information displays, and automatic doors (which open only when a bus is at the stand).
 Glass screens located at each bus stand feature artwork designed by Artstop Studios.

-Eldon Square is mainly served by Go North East, with services operating in and around Gateshead, County Durham, Northumberland, Teesside and the Tyne Valley.
+Eldon Square is mainly served by Go North East, with services operating in and around Tyne and Wear, as well as County Durham, west Northumberland and Teesside.

-Stagecoach North East operate local services to the west of the city, including Kingston Park, Newcastle Airport, Ponteland and Throckley.
+Stagecoach predominantly serve streets within the city, with the bus station serving only the operator's express services beyond the city proper, with destinations including Kingston Park, Newcastle Airport, Ponteland and Throckley.
+The operator also runs the 685 service, which heads west to Corbridge, Hexham, Haltwhistle, Brampton and Carlisle.

-Arriva North East and Stagecoach Cumbria & North Lancashire jointly operate the Cross Pennine 685 service heading west to Hexham and Carlisle.
+Independent operator, Peter Hogg of Jedburgh, operates the thrice-daily (except Sunday) X74 service, which runs from the city to Jedburgh via Ponteland, Belsay, Otterburn and the Scottish Border.

-Buses from the nearby Haymarket Bus Station are predominantly operated by Arriva North East, and serve destinations in the north and east of the city, North Tyneside and Northumberland.
+Bus services from nearby Haymarket are predominantly operated by Arriva North East, serving destinations in the north and east of the city, North Tyneside and south east Northumberland.

-National Express coach services operate from Newcastle Coach Station, located on St. James Boulevard, with Megabus services operating from John Dobson Street.
+Coach services operated by National Express serve the nearby Newcastle Coach Station, with those operated by FlixBus and Megabus serving the lay-by on John Dobson Street, near to the City Library.